The Bankrate promise

 Whether you’re planning to apply for a mortgage in the near future or starting to think about becoming a homeowner, keep reading to learn more about how the Bilt Mastercard can help you achieve your long-term financial goals.

 What is the Bilt Mastercard?

-The New York City-based startup Bilt introduced the Bilt Rewards loyalty program and Bilt Mastercard in June with a twofold goal: first, to give young people a way to earn rewards on their rent payments, and second, to help them on the path toward homeownership.
+The New York City-based startup Bilt introduced the Bilt Rewards loyalty program and Bilt Mastercard in June 2021 with a twofold goal.
+First, to give young people a way to earn rewards on their rent payments and, second, to help them on the path toward homeownership.
 And as of late March 2022, Bilt announced a new partnership with Well Fargo, which will become the official issuer for the Bilt Mastercard.

 The standalone Bilt Rewards program, which is free to join, rewards eligible U.S. renters with a flat 250 points for every rent payment they make through the Bilt app (available on iOS and Android).
-Landlords in the Bilt Rewards Alliance, a network of more than 2 million apartments across the U.S., may offer other opportunities to accelerate your earnings, such as bonus rewards for referrals and lease renewals.
+Landlords in the Bilt Rewards Alliance, a network of more than two million apartments across the U.S., may offer other opportunities to accelerate your earnings, such as bonus rewards for referrals and lease renewals.